M4 relief road: 2018 postponement

 In January 2018 the Welsh Government announced costs would rise further for the road.
 This was a result of opposition by Associated British Ports who sought an additional £135m for compensation to improve Newport Docks which would have been affected by the Black Route.

 Welsh Government Director of Economic Infrastructure Simon Jones told the Assembly Economy Committee in early 2018 that the road would cost more than the £1.4bn first estimated due to additional VAT payments which would need to be paid by the Welsh Government.

 In June 2018 the Department for Transport updated its Appraisal and Modelling Strategy which assesses Investment Decisions financed by the Government.
 It stated that new research was being commissioned to review how increases in road capacity lead to additional traffic (known as induced demand).
 It stated that Government agencies need to update assumptions on impact.
-The 2012 M4 Enquiry's research had assumed zero percent change to the rate of car use, due to the decision by the Enquiry not to commission any transport growth modelling.
+The 2012 M4 Enquiry's research had assumed zero per cent change to the rate of car use, due to the decision by the Enquiry not to commission any transport growth modelling.
 The UK Government's own findings state that "induced demand is likely to be higher for capacity improvements in urban areas or on highly congested routes" and that the true scale of increased traffic caused by road expansion is not fully studied in the UK.

 First Minister of Wales Carwyn Jones (a supporter of the road) stepped down in 2018, leaving the decision to his successor, Mark Drakeford.
 Drakeford was required to delay his decision due to the 2019 Newport West by-election purdah.